marcinjahn/technology-notebook/src/docs/programming/rust/basics.md

 The `i + j` has no semicolon.
 With semicolon, the return type would be `()` instead of `i32`.

-Functions return the last expressions' result by default, so `return` is not required.
+Functions return the last expression's result by default, so `return` is not required.

 ## Macros